 THREAD BY WEIGHT

 For the purposes of this post, let's focus on that last one – thread by weight.
 We've broken that down by light-weight thread, medium-weight thread and heavy-weight thread.
-While this certainly helps point you in the right direction, what do you do when one brand uses tex for their measurement for weight and and another uses denier, dtex, or weight?
+While this certainly helps point you in the right direction, what do you do when one brand uses tex for their measurement for weight and another uses denier, dtex, or weight?
 How do they compare and how do you convert?
 We've got your answer.
 Our handy quick thread conversion chart will help you, for example, learn that 40 weight = 40 Nm = 225 denier = Tex 25 = Dtex 250.

 What is Tex Weight?